 Despite the CEO trying to ease investors’ and traders’ negative thoughts about this news, the stock sold off hard.

-That said, when you’re learning how to trade biotech stocks, you need to know and understand this term because it could affect your positions.
+That said, when you’re learning how to trade biotech stocks and developing a plan, understanding biotech stock terms is important because it could affect your positions.

 Orphan Drug Status

-If you’re following biotech stocks, you might also hear that a company’s treatment received orphan-drug status or breakthrough designation.
+If you’re following biotech stocks, you might have heard of this biotech terminology when a company’s treatment received orphan-drug status or breakthrough designation.

 Orphan-drug status is granted to a company that has a drug used to treat a rare disease, as defined by the Orphan Drug Act.
 That in mind, these diseases are rare and only affect a small population, these treatments have the potential to be cash cows.
 Consequently, if a company’s treatment is granted orphan status, it may boost the stock price.